junobuild/cdn/README.md

 ## Content

+This repository contains:

-This repository contains a collection of libraries that can be loaded with script tags in Juno's console.
+- a collection of libraries that can be loaded with script tags in Juno's console.
+- releases of the satellites and mission controls